 Forget Ready, Forget Set, Go!
 Fiction writing (accepting applications from March 1 through April 16, 2021)

 Forget Ready, Forget Set, Go! is an online fiction writing class for high school students.
 Over the course of six weeks, you'll learn about key aspects of fiction writing such as detail and image; voice and point of view; character, story, and plot; setting; and drafting and revision.
 You'll do this through a process of creative collaboration (or perhaps collaborative creativity)—each week, you'll read a short piece by one of your classmates and use it as a springboard for your own writing exercises, while simultaneously using your own writing as a tool for working through and appreciating that of your classmates.
 You’ll also read and respond to published short stories by exciting contemporary writers.
 The course takes a playful, generative, process-oriented approach to writing.
 This means you’ll be doing lots and lots of writing, and that, when you read, you’ll be reading as writers—teasing out what makes great stories work.
 (Students will be required to complete weekly assignments and participate regularly in group discussions).

-PLEASE NOTE: If your application is accepted but the above section of the course you applied for has filled you will be offered a section with a different (but equally awesome!) instructor.
+PLEASE NOTE: If your application is accepted but the section of the course you applied for has filled you may be offered a section with a different (but equally awesome!) instructor.